Gimbelhof: A Hidden Gem in the Heart of Europe – Exploring the Food & Castles

 Leaf carpeted trails, tiny villages of half timbered cottages with flower draped windows and romantic medieval castle ruins embedded atop red sandstone mountaintops make this lesser-known destination perfect for a holiday weekend mini-adventure for history lovers and families.

 TL;DR: Family friendly hike with 4 amazing castle ruins in an easy 4 mile loop with great stops for local food and drinks.
+It’s one of my favorite hikes in Germany.

-Gimbelhof 4 Castle to Castle Hike
+Gimbelhof Four Castle Hike

 gimbelhof hike guide